brightmart/ai_law/README.md

    relevant law. the decision we made about accusation, relevant punishment will also influence punishment.

+  Modeling Dependencies of Labels of accusation:

+     when doing error analysis, we found that there are some kinds of dependency between labels of accusation given a fact.

+     for example, when some one was selling fake branded product, he or she will be charged of 'selling good of counterfeit registered trademarks',

+     meanwhile he or she will also be charged as 'economic criminal'.

+     previously we assumed that labels are independent from each other, as we see from computer vision where you can find a cat

+     and there is also a person or not. but now we believe we this is not true, and we better model this task, we should use a better

+     loss function.

 9.Error Analysis
 -------------------------------------------------------------------------
    during each validation, f1 score for each label in accusation will be printed in debug_accusation_accuracy.txt file,